getsentry/sentry-docs/src/_includes/platforms/user-attributes.md

 `ip_address`

 : The IP address of the user.
-If the user is unauthenticated providing the IP address will suggest that this is unique to that IP.
+If the user is unauthenticated, providing the IP address will suggest that this is unique to that IP.
 If available, we will attempt to pull this from the HTTP request data.